 Are you curious how the United States has become a world "super-power" of the 21st century?
 Would you like to examine how "free market" capitalism and its everexpanding urban-industrial order contributed to the United States being both the most envied and feared "super-power" of the 21st century?
 These questions and others will be covered in this course.
+Partially fulfills the CSU American Institutional/ Ideals requirement.
 SC

-7142 TTH 1:00-2:20pm CC1-115 Tirado, P Semester
+7142 TTH 1:00-2:20pm PS1-13 Tirado, P Semester

-7141 ONLINE Schaffer, B Semester
+7141 ONLINE Schaffer, B Semester This is an ONLINE section for 3 hours each week.